 - All-natural with no chemical additives or accelerants.

 - The Classic Kingsford

 - Not the highest heat briquettes on the market

 - Does not burn as long as some competing brands

 If you are looking for a product that is all-natural, organic, and sustainable, this offering from Olivette can tick all the right boxes.
 The USP (unique selling proposition) of these briquettes is that they are entirely made of recycled olive tree byproducts.

-With these briquettes, you can be sure that your food retains its flavors and does not develop any unpleasant taste and aromas.
+With these briquettes, you can be sure that your food retains its flavors and does not develop any unpleasant tastes and aromas.
 These things happen while using charcoal briquettes that contain chemical additives or accelerants.
-Since this Olivette product is completely free from these, you can enjoy the taste of your food without any distraction.
+Since this Olivette product is completely free from these, you can enjoy the taste of your food without any distractions.